All posts tagged “Walks / Interventions

 In the 80s and 90s, a huge market was created around the RKS SKRA (Sportowy Klub Robotniczo-Akademicki = Sports Club for Academics and Workers), where all goods from all of Eastern Europe were offered for sale.
 Underhand this market was of course also a trading place for forbidden Western products like "Levis" jeans and Mickeymouse comics.

-This project works with a GPS based audioprogramm for mobiles called “Radio aporee”.
+This project works with a GPS based audio program for mobiles called “Radio aporee”.
 You can do the walk virtually by listening to the different sounds of the park online.

 Eleonora Herder (1985) - Theatre director, performance artist and dramaturge.
 Studied acting direction in Barcelona and Krakow.
 In 2013, she also completed a master's degree in Applied Theatre Studies in Giessen.
 In addition to numerous own works in Barcelona and Frankfurt am Main, she has been working as a dramaturge and assistant director in Spain, Germany and Poland since 2007, among others at the Teatre Lluire in Barcelona and at the Mousonturm in Frankfurt am Main.